openresty/lua-nginx-module/README.markdown

 the nginx worker process level.
 So the memory footprint is quite small even when your nginx worker process is handling 10K requests at the same time.

-We're already using this module very heavily in our production web applications here in
-Taobao.com, Alibaba Group.

 Directives
 ==========